- Professional Development

 The Secretary shall be the custodian of the records of the Association; and shall keep the minutes of the formal annual business meeting and all meetings of Executive Board

 The Treasurer is responsible for maintaining the financial records of the Association; shall obtain the approval of the President on all bills before payment; and shall make an informal report to the members of the Association at the formal annual business meeting.
 The Treasurer shall enforce all fiscal policies and procedures for the Association and shall report any discrepancies to the Executive Board.
 The Treasurer will manage all banking activity for the President and President-Elect and for the Chairs of the Local Arrangements Committee and Program Committee, as appropriate, and shall reconcile each account.
 At the end of each year, the Treasurer shall prepare a complete formal report, including an accountant's review of financial statements, for distribution to the Executive Board and for submission to the next succeeding treasurer.
-The outgoing Treasurer will transition with the incoming Treasurer through the close of the fiscal year (January 31) following election of the new Treasurer.

 The Vice President for Diversity Development is responsible for promoting and advocating for matters related to diversity, equity and inclusion within PACRAO.
 The VP for Diversity Development serves on the Program Committee and ensures that there are diversity sessions across the conference program while developing such sessions with the help of the Diversity Development Committee.
 The VP for Diversity Development chairs the Diversity Development Committee.